Categories of AISC Certification

 Categories, as defined by the Bridge Requirements & Standard:

-- Simple Bridges - consist of unspliced rolled sections.
+- Certified Bridge Fabricator - Simple (SBR) consists of unspliced rolled sections.

-- Intermediate Bridges - are typical bridges that do not require extraordinary measures.
+- Certified Bridge Fabricator - Intermediate (IBR) are typical bridges that do not require extraordinary measures.
 Typical examples might include: (1) a rolled beam bridge with field or shop splices, either straight or with a radius over 500 ft; (2) a built-up I-shaped plate girder bridge with constant web depth (except for dapped ends), with or without splices, either straight or with a radius over 500 ft; (3) a built-up I-shaped plate girder with variable web depth (e.g., haunched), either straight or with a radius over 1000 ft; (4) a truss with a length of 200 ft or less that is entirely or substantially pre-assembled at the certified

-- Advanced Bridges - are those requiring an additional standard of care in fabrication and erection, particularly with regard to geometric tolerances.
+- Certified Bridge Fabricator - Advanced (ABR) are those requiring an additional standard of care in fabrication and erection, particularly with regard to geometric tolerances.
 Examples include tub or trapezoidal box girders, closed box girders, large or non-preassembled trusses, arches, bascule bridges, cable-supported bridges, moveable bridges, and bridges with particularly tight curve radius

 The Sophisticated Paint Endorsement is a quality certification program designed to evaluate the qualifications of structural steel fabricators and manufacturers of bridge and highway metal components who apply sophisticated or industrial protective coatings, such as zincs, expoxies, urethanes, or multi-coat systems in their paint shops following fabrication.
 The Sophisticated Paint Endorsement meets quality program criteria requirements of SSPC-QP 3, "Standard Procedure for Evaluating the Qualifications of Shop Application Firms."
 Also, The Sophisticated Paint Endorsement is based on industry standards and manufacturers' storage, surface preperation, application and curing requirements.
 There are currently three Paint Endorsements available: